Yay for cranberry season! That means Cranberry Oatmeal Orange Scone time!

 - 1. Preheat oven to 375 degrees F. Line a large baking sheet with parchment paper.

-- 2. In a bowl, combine flours, oats, baking powder, orange zest, baking soda and salt.
+- 2. In a bowl, combine flours, oats, sugar, baking powder, orange zest, baking soda and salt.

 - 3. Using a fork or 2 knives, cut in the margarine until it looks like coarse crumbs.